Sentry Page Protection

 - trend box GREEN indicates improvement over the past month with RED indicating a decline over the previous month.

-The latest data points to a slowing of global growth from the early summer 2023 peak.
-The Global Composite Index remains in expansion (reading above 50) but global manufacturing remains in contraction (reading below 50).
+The latest data points to steady global growth as we enter 2525.
+The Global Composite Index remains in modest expansion (reading above 50).

 World Bank Global Monthly Outlook